Bernardozomer/ghcpu/README.md

 ### Registers

-The GHCPU has a total of seven registers.
+The GHCPU has a total of four registers.
 They are:

 | **Register** | **Name**                | **Size (bits)** | **Description**                                                                                                                                     |
 |-------------:|-------------------------|-----------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|